aliaks-ei/js-algorithms/algorithms/reverse-words/README.md

 ## Description

-You will be given a string and your goal is to reverse each word in that string.
+You will be given a string and your goal is to reverse each word in it.

 ## Implementation